 - Assess potential environmental, health or safety concerns prior to the lease, construction or purchase of property.

 - Establish appropriate design, construction, operation and maintenance programs and practices to minimize risks, reduce incidents, limit waste, increase energy efficiency and conserve natural resources.

-Across the organization, we have more than 220 dedicated employees who focus exclusively on environmental, health and safety initiatives.
 To learn more, download our Environmental, Health and Safety Policy Statement.

 Plains Life Rules

 The safety and well-being of our employees and contractors is our top priority.
 Our employees and contractors utilize 11 Life Rules to guide the way we work, as we believe following these Life Rules will help eliminate personal injuries, motor vehicle incidents and environmental releases.
 The Life Rules are: